Phone Phone : (977)-1-4720487/ (977)-9851032108

-Annapurna Circuit Trek till Jomsom
+Annapurna Circuit Trek Till Jomsom

 The Annapurna Circuit trekking is one of the world’s most popular trekking circuits, offering a unique blend of contrasts.
 It is solely a Nepalese trek, varying geographically both in culture and terrain.
 There are flat lands with deep gorges, historical passes and sharply winding trails above rivers, suddenly opening into panoramic forests of subtropical and arctic climates, just to give way to cold deserts.
 The flora and fauna also change with the terrain, where a vast variety of species and agrarian sights become noticeable.
 The Annapurna Circuit trek is conspicuous for its Hindu temples and Buddhist monasteries.
 One gets a spectacular view of Himalayan peaks of heights ranging from 6000 to 8000 metres and above, such as Manaslu, Langtang Himal, Annapurna, Gangapurna, and Dhaulagiri.
 This is why Annapurna treks are in demand.
 You get to hike at different levels of human endurance, being ameliorated by what you see in the spirit of adventure.